Osamaomera/MultiCloudDevOpsProject/README.md

 ## Infrastructure Provisioning
+### Task:

-The infrastructure for this project is provisioned using Terraform.
+Provision AWS infrastructure for this project is provisioned using Terraform.
 It includes the following modules:
 - EC2 Module
 - VPC Module
 - Subnet Module
 - CloudWatch Module

-This setup provisions an EC2 instance to run Jenkins, which will be used for pipeline execution.
+### Deliverables:

+1. **Terraform Scripts**:
+   - The Terraform scripts should be developed and committed to the repository provided.
+   - These scripts will define the infrastructure as code, enabling reproducible and version-controlled infrastructure provisioning.

+2. **Use of Terraform Modules**:
+   - Modularization of Terraform code is encouraged to promote reusability, maintainability, and readability.
+   - Utilize Terraform modules for managing different components of the infrastructure, such as VPC, Subnets, Security Groups, and EC2 instances

-For detailed information, refer to the [Terraform README](Terraform/README.md).
+**For detailed information, refer to the [Terraform README](Terraform/README.md)**.

 ## Configuration Management

+### Tasks
-Configuration management is handled by Ansible.
-The playbooks configure the EC2 instance by installing the required software and setting up necessary environment variables.
+the objective of Configuration management which is handled by Ansible it's playbooks configure the EC2 instance by installing the required software and setting up necessary environment variables.
 The roles included are:

 - `packages` role for prerequisites like `oc cli`, `jdk`, and `maven`
 - `git` role